 Both publications are available for FREE DOWNLOAD HERE.

 In 2022 Hans de Roos decided to retire from his organising duties, but he still actively participated in the conference as a keynote speaker.
 Two new members stepped up and joined the Organising Committee for the 2022 Congress.
-The 2022 COTN Dracula Confress was organised by the original "Children of the Night" members and organisers: Magdalena Grabias (Maria Curie-Skłodowska University in Lublin, Poland) and Florin Nechita (Transilvania University of Brașov, Romania) and new members: Enrique A Palafox (Doctor in Modern Literature & a Creative Designer based in Mexico City and initiator of The Dracula Store) and Yuri Garcia (State University of Rio de Janeiro in Brasil.)
+The 2022 COTN Dracula Congress was organised by the original "Children of the Night" members and organisers: Magdalena Grabias (Maria Curie-Skłodowska University in Lublin, Poland) and Florin Nechita (Transilvania University of Brașov, Romania) and new members: Enrique A Palafox (Doctor in Modern Literature & a Creative Designer based in Mexico City and initiator of The Dracula Store) and Yuri Garcia (State University of Rio de Janeiro in Brasil.)